Sara-Harvey/NYC_mortality_17/README.md

 # NYCMortality17

-Provides easy access to the sex, race/ethnicity and neighborhood details of the 2017 Summary of Vital Statistics for the City of New York -- basically, how different people groups died in New York in 2017.
+Provides easy access to the neighborhood, sex and race/ethnicity details of the 2017 Summary of Vital Statistics for the City of New York -- basically, how different people groups died in New York in 2017.
 Development still in progress.

 ## Installation